eloyz/budget/README.md

 * How much of your time is just spent surviving to the next month.
 * How much of your time is actually working towards the things you want out of this life?

-Find this project at [budget.eloyz.com][website].
-No registration required, just start playing around.
-Very much in its alpha stage.
-Focusing mostly on the mobile experience at this time.
+Find this project at [budget.eloyz.com][website].  `No registration required`, just start playing around.
+Very much in its `alpha stage`.
+Focusing mostly on the `mobile experience` at this time.

 [website]: http://budget.eloyz.com